Verification

 You can find some of the requested forms by clicking here.

-IRS Federal Tax Return
+IRS Federal Tax Return/Tax Return Transcript

-Tax filers who are unable (or choose not) to use the IRS DRT must submit a signed copy of their IRS Form 1040, 1040A, or 1040EZ for tax year 2020 when filing the 2022-2023 FAFSA, applicable to Fall 2022, Spring 2023, and Summer 2023 semesters. <Tax Year 2019 is reported when filing the 2021-2022 FAFSA, which is applicable to Fall 2021, Spring 2022, and Summer 2022 semesters.> IRS Tax Return information must be typed or computer-generated (i.e., cannot be handwritten) and signed by either:
+Tax filers who are unable (or choose not) to use the IRS DRT must submit a signed copy of their IRS Form 1040, 1040A, or 1040EZ for tax year 2023 or Tax Return Transcript when filing the 2025-2026 FAFSA, applicable to Fall 2025, Spring 2026, and Summer 2026 semesters.
+IRS Tax Return information must be typed or computer-generated (i.e., cannot be handwritten) and signed by either:

 - the tax filer in the "Sign Here" section; or